JPinkney/Openshift-Application-Starter-Devfiles/nodejs-cache/README.md

-Open up the openshift connector terminal and login to your openshift cluster:
+Inside of Eclipse Che open up the openshift connector terminal and login to your openshift cluster:

 `odo login ${your cluster url}`